Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

-So, instead of evaluating configurations chosen \emph{online} by the KND method, we construct a portfolio consisting of high-performing and complementary ML pipelines to perform well on as many datasets as possible \emph{offline}.
-Then for a dataset at hand all pipelines in this portfolio are simply evaluated one after the other and if time left afterwards, we continue with pipelines suggested by BO warmstarted with the evaluated portfolio pipelines.
-The portfolio can thus be seen as an optimized initial design for the BO method.
+So, instead of evaluating configurations chosen \emph{online} by the KND method, we construct a portfolio, consisting of high-performing and complementary ML pipelines to perform well on as many datasets as possible, \emph{offline}.
+Then, for a dataset at hand, all pipelines in this portfolio are simply evaluated one after the other.
+If time is left afterwards, we continue with pipelines suggested by BO warmstarted with the evaluated portfolio pipelines.
+We introduce portfolio-based warmstarting to avoid computing meta-features for a new dataset.
+However, the portfolios also work inherently differently.
+While the KND method is aimed at using only well-performing configurations, a portfolio is built such that there is a diverse set of configurations, starting with ones that perform well on average and then moving to more specialized ones.
+Thus, it can be seen as an optimized initial design for the BO method.

-In the following, we describe our offline procedure how to construct such a portfolio.
+In the following, we describe our offline procedure for constructing such a portfolio \updates{and give theoretical underpinning by a performance bound}.